10 Things I’d Tell My Best Friend About Going Back To Work

 So you’re about to go back to work?
 Well let’s make a cup of tea, pull up a chair and have a chat about what you might expect.

-Here are the top ten things I’d like to share both from my own experience of going back to work and also from all of the mums that I work with during our Mumager workshops:
+Here are the top ten things I’d like to share both from my own experience of going back to work, and from all the moms that I work with during our Mumager workshops:

 1. Get over your guilt